What's great about it

 1 teaspoon vanilla bean paste or extract

-Add more apple juice if need to keep the mixture plump and moist then simmer for another 30 minutes.
+4. Add more apple juice if you need to keep the mixture plump, and moist then simmer for another 30 minutes.

-Your fruit mince is now ready and it’s delicious made into pies, tarts or folded into Christmas Baked muffins.
+6. Make your fruit mince into delicious pies, tarts or folded into Christmas Baked muffins.